ChristophShyper/presentation-okta-saml-aws/Article.md

       ![](./img/image4.png)

 9. **Set up CLI for AWS** - see a **[video recap](https://www.youtube.com/watch?v=YK1p5GbNtj8)**<br>
    To fully migrate from IAM users to IAM roles you need to switch IAM credentials for your terminal and CLI tools.
 It can be done with various tools.
-For example Okta's [okta-aws-cli](https://github.com/okta/okta-aws-cli), but the author personally suggests Nike's [gimme-aws-creds](https://github.com/Nike-Inc/gimme-aws-creds), as the one being actively updated and improved, and can use MFA in a headless mode.
+For example Okta's [okta-aws-cli](https://github.com/okta/okta-aws-cli), but the author personally suggests Nike's [gimme-aws-creds](https://github.com/Nike-Inc/gimme-aws-creds), as the one being actively updated and improved, and can use hardware MFA in a headless mode.
 It can, for example, create a separate AWS credentials profile for every account and every IAM role your user has been assigned with.
 Which will help with running this example Terraform code, by just renaming credentials profiles names in AWS provider configuration.
     - Install **gimme-aws-creds**.
-    - From **Amazon Web Services** application configuration in **Okta** open **General** tab and copy the URL under **App Embed Link**.
+    - From **Amazon Web Services** application configuration in **Okta** admin dashboard open **General** tab and copy the URL under **App Embed Link**.
 It will be used as **app_url** next.
     - Create `~/.okta_aws_login_config` file with the following content, adjusted with your Okta organization details.
       ```
       [DEFAULT]